AdobeDocs/platform-learn.en/help/platform/intro-to-platform/a-customer-experience-powered-by-experience-platform.md

 title: A Customer Experience Powered by Adobe Experience Platform
 description: This video follows a hypothetical experience built with Adobe Experience Platform, as seen from the perspective of a customer.
 See how Experience Platform creates a rich, relevant and real-time experience.
 role: Leader,Architect,Developer,Data Architect,Data Engineer,Administrator,Business Practitioner
-feature:
 kt: 4339
 thumbnail: 27361.jpg
 ---

-# A Customer Experience Powered by Experience Platform
+# A customer experience powered by Adobe Experience Platform

 This video follows a hypothetical experience built with Adobe Experience Platform, as seen from the perspective of a customer.
 See how Experience Platform creates a rich, relevant and real-time experience.